17th Annual Turkey Trot

-“The event is a huge success and has remarkable support from MANY different departments within the hospital,” noted Craig DeKraai, race director.
-“I would like to extend a special thanks to the following departments for their support and hard work: Environmental Services, NCMC Foundation, Volunteer Services, Wellness Services, Plant Services, Food and Nutrition Services, NCMC Security, North Colorado Family Medicine, Administration and the Blood Bank.”
+The event has the fantastic support from MANY different departments within the hospital.
+I would like to extend a special thanks to the following departments for their support, dedication and hard work: Administration, Environmental Services, Food and Nutrition Services, NCMC Foundation, NCMC Security, North Colorado Family Medicine, Plant Services, Volunteer Services and Wellness Services.

 Thanks to all that volunteered or participated in this year’s event!
 Pictures from this year’s event can be viewed at https://ncdigitalworks.shutterfly.com/communityraces.

 Heart disease is the number one cause of death for men and women in the United States.
 It’s estimated that 80,000,000 American adults (1 in 3) have one or more types of cardiovascular disease.
 Approximately every 25 seconds, a person will suffer a cardiac event; approximately every minute someone will die from one.
 There are 195,000 silent heart attacks each year and the estimated average number of years of life lost to a heart attack is 15 years.

 According to the National Heart, Lung and Blood Institute, Chronic Obstructive Pulmonary Disease (COPD) is the third leading cause of death in the United States and also causes long-term disability.
 The number of people who have COPD is on the rise with more than 12 million who are currently diagnosed.
 It’s estimated another 12 million may have COPD and not realize it.
 Lung disease affects more than just the lungs, but the entire body.
 The brain, heart, muscles and all organs are affected by less oxygen.

 For more information on the NCMC Cardiac or Pulmonary Rehabilitation program, please call 970-350-6204.